OctopusDeploy/step-package-template/README.md

 A single step package repository is modelled on a volatility boundary - it groups together a set of steps and targets we reasonably expect to change together.

+> Note: Currently this will not work with pnpm v7+ so make sure you are running pnpm v6 with this repository.

 We strongly recommend the use of [PNPM workspaces](https://pnpm.io/workspaces) and [Changesets](https://github.com/atlassian/changesets) for package, build, and release management within the monorepo.
 This template pre-configures these tools for you.

 > Note: You will need PNPM to be installed globally on you machine [see docs here](https://pnpm.io/installation)